-EDUCATIONAL PROGRAMS COMMITTEE
+EDUCATIONAL PROGRAMS COMMITTEE University of Central Florida

 SUBJECT: Tenure with Hire

 Approval of tenure with hire.

 New faculty members are hired each year with tenure.
 Normally, such faculty members have earned tenure at their previous institution and meet UCF's requirements for tenure.
 For others, tenure is part of the hiring package when senior faculty members are hired for administrative positions.
 Department faculty members and the university's administrative officers have approved granting tenure to these faculty members.